Tuesday, February 7, 2012

 I think folks certainly expect women to be more sentimental about our pasts, and conversely, they expect men to be callous about the past.
 I imagine it must be hard when people expect you to be emotionless.

-• Comment by Simon Smithson
+• Simon Smithson says:

 “I felt like nothing.
 I realized later that what I needed was for my wife to take me in her arms and hold me and rock me, just like my mother used to do.
 To let me know she loved me and that things would be okay.
 But I didn’t know this then.
 All I could think of was to have a few drinks and go home and make love with her.”